JohnCode1/HomeLab/Guide/NextCloud/README.md

    mkdir nextclouddocker
    ```

-2. **Set Permissions:** Give your user the correct permissions for the new directory.
+2. **Set Permissions:** Give your user the correct permissions for the new directory and make a directory to store the data.

    ```
-   sudo chown -R 1000:1000 /nextclouddocker/
+   sudo chown -R 1000:1000 /nextclouddocker/ mkdir ncdata
    ```

 3. **Pull the Docker File:** Download the necessary Docker Compose file.